Cardozo Education Campus: Cardozo Senior High School

 Cardozo Senior High School was established in 1928.
 Originally located at Rhode Island Avenue and Ninth Street NW, it relocated to the Central High School building in 1950 and renamed.
 Cardozo was assigned for "colored" students in the segregated system and became one of three black high schools in DC.

 The U Street Metro station is partially named after this school, with "Cardozo" in the station's subtitle.
 Likewise, an alternative, Urban Renewal-era name for the Columbia Heights neighborhood is Upper Cardozo, and some of the public buildings in the area still bear this name.

 Until the 1954 opening of the all-black Luther Jackson High School in Fairfax County, Virginia, Cardozo and several other DCPS schools, along with a school in Manassas, Virginia, enrolled black secondary school students from the Fairfax County Public Schools as that district did not yet operate secondary schools for blacks.

-During the 1970s and 1980s, Cardozo High School's marching band was one of the best in Washington, DC, and won several band competitions.
-The band was invited to participate in the Rose Parade in 1981.

 Renovation

-In December 2011, work began to completely renovate Cardozo from the inside-out.
-Everything from exterior facade's crumbling masonry and shoddy window panes to the interior's dark, dingy hallways and outdated classroom spaces were replaced or restored to their original glory.
-Technology was added to classrooms, wood floors throughout the building were refinished, and the two courtyard spaces in the center of the school were turned into enclosed atrium spaces with the addition of glass skylights.
-The athletic facilities were improved and expanded as well, with a regulation-size gymnasium added onto the west side of the building.
-The swimming pool was also restored.
+In December 2011, work began to completely renovate Cardozo.
 In all, the renovation cost approximately $130 million and the school reopened for a new school year in August 2013.
 In addition to the physical changes to the building itself, the student body was increased with the addition of middle school students from the now-closed Shaw Middle School and the campus was renamed as Cardozo Education Campus.